 -tro-jen or an

-a substance (for example, the drug tamoxifen) that blocks the effects of estrogen on tumors.
-Anti-estrogens are used to treat breast cancers that depend on estrogen for growth.
+a substance (for example, the drug fulvestrant) that blocks the effects of estrogen on tumors.
+Drugs such as tamoxifen interfere with estrogen’s effects by competing for it so that it can’t get to the cancer cells.
+These types of drugs are used to treat breast cancers that depend on estrogen for growth.
 See also estrogen, hormone therapy, selective estrogen receptor modulator.

-a foreign substance that causes the body’s immune system to respond by making antibodies.
+a substance that can cause the body’s immune system to respond by making antibodies.
 For example, the immune system responds to antigens that are part of bacteria and viruses to help people resist infections.
 Certain cancer cells have antigens that can be found by lab tests.
-They can help in diagnosing those cancers and in watching response to treatment.
-Other cancer cell antigens play a role in immune reactions that may help the body resist cancer.
+Knowledge of these antigens can be used to help diagnose, monitor, and even treat some cancers.
 See also antibody, immune system.

 -o-lites or an

-substances that interfere with the body’s chemical processes, such as those that create proteins, such as deoxyribonucleic acid (DNA) and other chemicals needed for cell growth and reproduction.
+substances that interfere with the body’s chemical processes, such as those that create deoxyribonucleic acid (DNA) and other chemicals needed for cell growth and reproduction.
 In treating cancer, antimetabolite drugs disrupt DNA production, which in turn prevents cell division and tumor growth.
 See also deoxyribonucleic acid.

 -uh-dunts or an

 compounds that hold back chemical reactions with oxygen (oxidation).
 Some vitamins, such as vitamins C and E and beta-carotene are antioxidants.
-Antioxidants that are found in foods are thought to reduce the risk of some cancers.
+Antioxidants that are found in foods might reduce the risk of some cancers.
 But taking certain antioxidants as supplements has been linked to higher cancer risk in some people.

 the end of the digestive tract, through which waste passes out of the body.
 See also digestive system.

 a gene that slows the growth of cells in the body.
-Changes in this gene can cause familial adenomatous polyposis (FAP) and Gardner syndrome.
-People who have a mutation (change) in this gene can develop hundreds of polyps in the colon.
-See also familial adenomatous polyposis, Gardner syndrome, gene, polyp.
+People who have a mutation (change) in this gene can develop hundreds of polyps in the colon, diseases known as familial adenomatous polyposis (FAP) and Gardner syndrome.
+See also familial adenomatous polyposis, Gardner syndrome, gene, hereditary cancer syndrome, polyp.

 may also be called pheresis (fur-ree-sis).
-A procedure in which blood is taken out of the body, part of the blood is removed, and the rest of the blood is infused back into the body.
-May be called plasmapheresis if plasma is removed, leukaphoresis if white blood cells are removed, or platelet pheresis when platelets are removed.
+A procedure in which blood is taken out of the body (through a catheter in a vein), part of the blood is removed, and the rest of the blood is infused back into the body.
+May be called plasmapheresis if plasma is removed, leukapheresis if white blood cells are removed, or plateletpheresis when platelets are removed.

 programmed cell death.
 Apoptosis is controlled by genes that cause cells to die at certain times, for example, when DNA is damaged.
-This type of cell death is different from the process of cell death by decay.
+This type of cell death is a normal process in the body and is different from the process of cell death by decay.
 Some drugs used to treat cancer cause apoptosis.

 -uh-luh or air-ee-o